 The Company has adopted Stock Option Plans (the Plans) under which incentive or nonqualified stock options to acquire shares of the Company's common stock may be granted to employees and nonemployees of the Company.
 The 1994 and 1995 plans permit the issuance of options for up to 250,000 and 500,000 shares, respectively, of the Company's common stock.
 The Plans are administered by the Compensation Committee of the Board of Directors (the Committee) and permit the issuance of options at an exercise price of not less than the fair market value of the underlying shares on the date of grant.
-Options granted under the Plans are exercisable over a period of time, not to exceed ten years, designated by the Committee.
+Options granted under the Plans are exercisable over a period of time, not to exceed ten years, designated by the Committee and are subject to other terms and conditions as determined by the Committee.